Women in Construction: Jobs Are Booming, Except For One Overlooked Group of Workers

 Women in Construction

-According to the Department of Labor’s Bureau of Labor Statistics (BLS), the number of job openings in the construction industry has continually grown over the last, outpacing the number of available workers in the industry.
+According to the Department of Labor’s Bureau of Labor Statistics (BLS), the number of job openings in the construction industry has continually grown over the last decade, outpacing the number of available workers in the industry.
 During this time, the number of women in construction has continuously declined – in NYC women only make up about 3% of the total construction labor force.
 Over the last decade, it appears that women have mostly missed out on the opportunities in the construction industry and employers have done little to court a large section of the workforce that has long searched for many of the benefits that construction has to offer.
 In some instances, women in construction have been forced to take their employers to court to get a shot at the same opportunities afforded men.

 Related Training: Local Law 196 Required Training